tamada/omelet/docs/content/about.md

 * [Haruaki Tamada](https://tamada.github.io)

-## :question: Why does the product names omelet?
+## :question: Why does the product names omelette?

-Because the lunch was omelet, when I developed this product.
+Because the lunch was omelette, when I developed this product.

 ## :deciduous_tree: Attributions